akalverboer/python_draughts_10x10/README.md

 ===========
 The name MAD refers to the reverse of DAM: the dutch name for the king of draughts.
 The number refers to the 100 squares of the board.
-By the way: for python programmers it is not difficult to convert it to a 64 squares version.
+By the way: for Python programmers it is not difficult to convert it to a 64 squares version.

 Tags
 ====